essayLeave enough space to be open-minded.

 The value of an open-mind.

-I believe it has something to do with being open-minded to new ideas, leaving enough space in your neocortex for new perspectives, not being overly attached to what you’ve learned and to the common wisdom, not being afraid of the disapproval of your peers.
+It probably has something to do with being open-minded to new ideas.
+Leaving enough space for new perspectives, not being overly attached to what you’ve learned — and to the common wisdom.
+And not being afraid of disapproval from other people.
+For example, the legendary physicist Albert Einstein PhD created thought experiments that defied both.
+But he stuck with the conclusions he reached, despite early ridicule.

-But I do know where to find the second group and that is at the start-ups, schools, and organizations across the world that are expanding our horizons.
-Today’s diverse youth, entrepreneurs, thinkers, change-makers, and pioneers demonstrate a belief in the power of human thinking — and action — to overcome any + all problems.
+I know where to find the second group — and that’s at the start-ups, schools, and organizations across the world that are moving horizons.
+Today’s diverse youth, entrepreneurs, thinkers, change-makers, and pioneers believe in the power of human thinking — and action — to overcome any challenge.
+That’s also my own point-of-view.

-It has been a thrill to get to know some of these people: my readers, my colleagues, my fans of all ages, young dreamers + shakers, adventurous retired people, and teachers + students from today’s brave new projects + organizations.
-I hope to continue collaborating in the years ahead.
+In my life, it’s been a thrill to get to know some of these people: my readers, my colleagues, my fans of all ages, young dreamers + shakers, adventurous retired people, and teachers + students from today’s brave new projects.
+I hope to continue collaborating in the years ahead — making good things happen.